The War of the Simpsons

 "The War of the Simpsons" is the twentieth episode of the second season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on May 2, 1991.
+It originally aired on Fox in the United States on May 2, 1991.
 In the episode, Homer gets drunk at a dinner party and embarrasses Marge, so she enrolls them in marriage counseling at a lakeside retreat with Reverend Lovejoy.

 The episode was written by John Swartzwelder and directed by Mark Kirkland.
 It was the last episode Kirkland directed during his first year on the show.
 Although not named until season three's "Black Widower", the character Snake Jailbird appeared for the first time in this episode.
 "The War of the Simpsons" features songs such as Tom Jones's "It's Not Unusual", Dusty Springfield's "The Look of Love", KC and the Sunshine Band's "That's the Way (I Like It)", and Glen Campbell's "Wichita Lineman".

 Since airing, the episode has received mostly positive reviews from television critics.
 It acquired a Nielsen rating of 11.6 and was the second highest-rated show on Fox the week it aired.

 Plot

 During a party at the Simpsons' house, Homer humiliates himself by getting drunk, insulting guests, and leering at Maude Flanders' cleavage.
 At church the next day, Marge signs up for marriage counseling at a weekend retreat hosted by Reverend Lovejoy and his wife Helen.
 When Homer learns the retreat will be held at Catfish Lake, he packs his fishing equipment, but Marge tells him they are only attending to resolve their marital problems.
 On the way to the retreat, Homer stops at a bait shop and learns of the legendary catfish General Sherman.

-At the lake the next morning, Homer tries to sneak away to fish, but Marge is upset that he would choose fishing over their marriage.
+At the lake the next morning, Homer tries to sneak away to fish, upsetting Marge that he would choose fishing over their marriage.
 Instead of returning to bed, Homer takes a walk and finds an abandoned fishing pole on a dock.
 As he grabs the pole with General Sherman on the line, the fish yanks him from the pier into a small rowboat and onto the lake.
 From their cabin window, Marge grows angry watching Homer battle General Sherman.
 Marge attends the marriage workshops alone while Homer triumphantly docks with General Sherman aboard the boat.
 When Homer returns, Marge tells him their marriage is in serious trouble if he values fishing more than his wife.
 To prove his love for her, Homer releases the fish, which swims away.

 While Marge and Homer are away, Grampa babysits Bart and Lisa, who trick their grandfather into letting them throw a party.
 After the party ends, the house is a total mess.
 When Grampa cries, they fear their mess will land him in trouble with their parents, so they frantically clean the house.
 Once home, Marge praises Grampa for the house's cleanliness.
 He reveals his secret is "pretending to cry" to con his grandchildren into cleaning it.
 Bart and Lisa realize they were tricked as Grampa leaves while laughing at them.